yunalee0206/comp413_backend/README.md

 To run the app, open the terminal and type these commands:

-cd into the backend directory:
+Build and run the code using maven:
-`cd backend`
+`mvn spring-boot:run`

-Build the code using maven:
+If that doesn't work, you may need to clean and rebuild:
 `mvn clean spring-boot:run`

 This runs the app at `https://localhost:8080`.